allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 run on a system that basically does nothing (ssh is running).

 ### Understanding output
-Now let's decipher meaning of each column in a line (example #2):
+Now let’s decipher meaning of each column in a line (example #2):

 ```
 3 22:33:58.835496768 0 sshd (978) < accept fd=5(<4t>89.70.xx.xxx:52590->172.31.xx.xxx:22)